Geisha in Rivalry

-Geisha in Rivalry (腕くらべ, Ude kurabe), also translated under the title of Rivalry: A Geisha's Tale, is a novel written by Nagai Kafu about the Tokyo hanamachi (geisha district) of Shimbashi in the early 20th century.
-First published in Japanese in 1918, the book was first translated into English in 1963.
+Geisha in Rivalry (腕くらべ, Ude kurabe), also translated under the title of Rivalry: A Geisha's Tale, is a Japanese novel written by Nagai Kafu about the Tokyo hanamachi (geisha district) of Shimbashi in the early 20th century.
+First published in the Japanese language in 1918, the book was first translated into English in 1963.

-Rivalry aims to capture the lives of Shimbashi geisha at a historically popular time for geisha.
+Rivalry captures the lives of Shimbashi geisha at a historically popular time for the geisha movement.
 The author, Nagai Kafu, worked as an editor of literary magazines before deciding to write novels and investigate Tokyo's geisha world.

 Plot summary

 Rivalry begins with the return of the story's protagonist, Komayo, to the geisha world.
 Having left the pleasure quarters to live in the countryside, she returns several years later because her husband has died, leaving her to fend for herself.
 She decides that she would rather relive her days as a geisha than to live as a peasant.

 Upon her return, she is reunited with a lover from her past, Yoshioka.
 The two had spent time together before Yoshioka left the country to study abroad.
 Yoshioka feels a rekindled desire for Komayo and calls for her often to spend much of her time with him attending events.
 Soon he suggests that he should become her danna.
 Although Komayo would be glad to have the financial support, she shies away from his proposal.
 Komayo and Yoshioka go on a weeklong vacation to hot spring resorts, but Yoshioka has to unexpectedly leave early.
 Komayo stays and runs into Segawa, a man whom she desires instantly.
 After a brief, unforgettable affair, Komayo returns to Tokyo.

 At the kabuki theater, Yoshioka overhears a conversation about the love affair between Komayo and Segawa.
 He seeks revenge by becoming involved with Kikuchiyo, a promiscuous geisha from Komayo's okiya.
 Komayo discovers that Yoshioka has betrayed her; though hurt, she pursues her relationship with Segawa with renewed determination, though Segawa does not reciprocate the same devotion.
 After a performance, Yoshioka's first mistress, Rikiji, seeks her revenge on Komayo by introducing Segawa to a wealthy former geisha, Kimiryu.
 This new geisha's financial situation pleases Segawa's mother, who never approved of Komayo.

 The novel concludes with Komayo alone.
 The man who offered to support her and the man she loved left her for other geisha.
 The mother of her okiya dies, and her husband, Old Gozan, recognizes his inability to continue the house on his own; he passes it on to Komayo.
 She realizes that the okiya means a lot to her.
 Gozan's offer adds a glimmer of hope for Komayo with the possibility of running the household herself.